zalando-nakadi/nakadi-producer-spring-boot-starter/README.md

-# tarbela-producer-spring-boot-starter
+# nakadi-producer-spring-boot-starter
-Tarbela event producer API implementation as a Spring boot starter
+Nakadi event producer as a Spring boot starter

 :rocket:

-Tarbela is a reliable generic event publisher [according to documentation](https://libraries.io/github/zalando-incubator/tarbela)
+A distributed event bus that implements a RESTful API abstraction instead of Kafka-like queues [according to documentation](https://github.com/zalando/nakadi)

-The goal of this Spring Boot starter is to simplify the integration between event producer and Tarbela publisher reducing boiler plate code.
+The goal of this Spring Boot starter is to simplify the integration between event producer and Nakdi reducing boiler plate code.

-The important thing is that the new events are stored in the same database (and using the same JDBC connections and transactions) as the actual data we want to store (thereby making the distributed-transaction problem go away).
+The important thing is that the new events are persisted in a log table as part of the producing JDBC transaction.
+They will then be sent asynchonously to Nakadi after the transaction completed.
+If the transaction is rolled back, the events will vanish to.
+As a result, events will allways be sent if and only be sent if the transaction succeeded.

 ## Installation